phsaurav/Home-Lab/README.md

 Alongside it has a `Production` environment consisting of lightweight `LXC` containers providing essential services, and a lightweight `Talos` Linux Kubernetes cluster for project and service deployment, focusing on high availability and disaster recovery.

-The whole architecture enforces a security-first posture by managing all credentials through HashiCorp Vault, Ansible Vault, and SOPS encryption as necessary.
+The whole architecture enforces a security-first posture by managing all credentials through HashiCorp `Vault`, Ansible Vault, and `SOPS` encryption as necessary.

 <img width="5747" height="3763" alt="HomeLab_Arch" src="https://github.com/user-attachments/assets/3573dc79-e3cd-4912-b267-feeca986b837" />